Nailloux Altarpiece

-The Nailloux Altarpiece (French: "Retable de Nailloux") is a retable-type altarpiece made of five alabaster panels carved in high relief.
-Dedicated to the Passion of Jesus Christ, it is conserved in a chapel of St Martin's Church in Nailloux, in the Haute-Garonne department in southwestern France.
+The Nailloux Altarpiece (French: "Retable de Nailloux") embodies the artistic style of France during the medieval era.
+The Nailloux consisted of five alabaster panels carved in high relief, this retable was made in dedication to the Passion of Jesus Christ.
+It is currently conserved in a chapel of St Martin's Church in Nailloux, in the Haute-Garonne department in southwestern France.

-The retable is a typical product of the Nottingham alabaster industry, carved during the second half of the 15th century in a Midlands workshop in England.
-These were cheaper than alternative forms of sculpted altarpiece, and many were exported.
+The retable is a typical product of the Nottingham alabaster industry.
+This piece was carved during the second half of the 15th century, at a Midlands workshop in England.
+These were cheaper than alternative forms of sculpted altarpiece, and many of this kind were exported.
 The work was produced in a period of economic development for the region: the golden age of woad culture in Lauragais.

 With a total length of 1.46 m (57 in), the altarpiece is made of four side panels of 43 × 25 cm (18 x 9 in) and a bigger central panel of 50 × 25 cm (19 x 9 in).

-The Passion of Christ is the most common subject in medieval altarpieces because shows the sacrifice of Christ, commemorated in the Eucharist.
+The Passion of Christ is the most common subject in medieval altarpieces because of its importance to christians.
+It shows the sacrifice of Christ, commemorated in the Eucharist.
 The Nailloux altarpiece represents, from left to right: the Arrest, the Flagellation, the Crucifixion (main panel), the Entombment and the Resurrection of Christ.

-The neighbouring church of Montgeard also houses four panels of a dismembered Nottingham alabaster altarpiece (probably dedicated to the Life of the Virgin).
+The neighboring church of Montgeard also houses four panels of a dismembered Nottingham alabaster altarpiece (probably dedicated to the Life of the Virgin).

-The Nailloux Altarpiece is classified "Monument historique" as an objet since 1914.
-After the renovation of the church, completed in 2011, the altarpiece was restored in 2013 following a subscription to the Fondation du Patrimoine.
+The Nailloux Altarpiece has been classified "Monument historique" as an objet since 1914.
+Following the renovation of the church in 2011, the altarpiece was restored in 2013, following a subscription to the Fondation du Patrimoine.